henrylawson/henrylawson.net/website/_posts/2015-07-05-delays-in-systems.markdown

 ---

-**Systems typically fail or run into trouble because the effect that is received from a system can be delayed.**  As humans we are great at reacting to to a problem if the cause and effect immediately follow one another.
+**Systems typically fail or run into trouble because the effect that is received from a system can be delayed.**  As humans we are great at reacting to a problem if the cause and effect immediately follow one another.
 If we touch a hot stove, immediately our hand is burnt and we retract, we then look for the appropriate tools and handle the situation accordingly.